aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Thanks for reading! ❤️

-// TODO: we again have todos in the post. search and eliminate them
+// TODO: we again have todo s in the post. search and eliminate them
 // TODO: run SEO?Lighthouse checks to see how it performs in SEO